There are approximately 30-35 million Real Christmas Trees sold in the U.S. every year.

 USDA’S INTERIM FINAL RULE AMENDS COMPOSITION,

-IES OF STATE TECHNICAL COMMITTEES
+RESPONSIBILITIES OF STATE TECHNICAL COMMITTEES

 Notice of 60-day Public Comment Period on Rule Published in Federal Register